Ngong, Kenya

 Ngong is a town near the Ngong Hills along the Great Rift Valley within Kajiado County, located in the southwest of Nairobi, in southern Kenya.

-The word "Ngong" is a Maasai word derived from the word "enkong'u' meaning "the 'eye' of water" or spring from where Rhinos came to drink water.
-Therefore, the original name of Ngong was "enchoro e'muny", meaning the spring of the rhinos.
-The Maasai also refer to a spring as the "eye" of water.
+The word "Ngong" is a Maasai word derived from the word "enkong'u" meaning both "the 'eye'" and "eye of water" or thus spring of water.
+The original place name is ɛnkɔŋʉ́ ɛ́ mʉny, literally the eye of the rhinoceros but functionally Rhinoceros Spring; an alternative name is ɔlchɔ́rrɔ ɛ́ mʉny (olchorro is a synonym of enkong'u).
+Ngong is the anglicization of ɛnkɔŋʉ́.
+Seemingly the British found enkong'u e muñ too difficult to pronounce.
 A widespread false etymology is linked with the knuckle shape of the hills.

 The Ngong Hills, (known to the Maasai as 'Oloolaiser") from the eastside slopes, overlook the Nairobi National Park game reserve and, off to the north, the city of Nairobi.
-The Ngong Hills, from the westside slopes, overlook the Great Rift Valley dropping over 4,000 feet below, where nomadic Maasai live.
+The Ngong Hills, from the westward slopes, overlook the Great Rift Valley dropping over 4,000 feet below, where nomadic Maasai live.

 Demographics

-As of 2019, the population of Ngong Town consisting of Enchorro-Emunyi and Ngong Township locations is 25,866.
-The elevation of Ngong town is 1,961 meters in altitude, but the altitude of the hills is about 2,460 meters above sea level.
-Ngong was the central town of Ngong division while Kajiado County was a district.
+As of 2019, the population of Ngong Town consisting of Enchorro-Emunyi and Ngong Township locations was 25,866.
+The elevation of Ngong Town is 1,961 meters in altitude, but the altitude of the hills is about 2,460 meters above sea level.
+Ngong was the central town of Ngong division when Kajiado County was a district.

-History

-During the years of British colonial rule, the area around the Ngong Hills was a major settler farming region, and many traditional colonial houses are still seen in the area.